-I will first share a bit about the motivation and history behind the concept, and then follow with some examples of its impact on some of the main machine learning domains today.
+I will first share a bit about the motivation and idea behind the concept, and then give some examples of how it is used in the main machine learning domains today.

 By now, you must have heard once or twice about the importance of data.
-According to some, it might even be the “new oil”.
 Yet not all data is equal.
-What we care the most about is labeled data: data that has been manually annotated by humans.
+What deep learning practitioners care the most about is labeled data, manually annotated by humans.
 It is now commonly accepted that deep learning works incredibly well on tasks where large labeled datasets are available.

 The most famous example of such large datasets is ImageNet, a collection of 1+ million of images manually annotated by humans.
 ImageNet was a critical component of the rise of deep learning, and AI researchers often talk about the ImageNet Moment.
 In 2012, a deep learning model called AlexNet trained on ImageNet surpassed all other methods on image classification for the first time.
 The major innovation behind this success was the availability of this huge collection of labeled data, rather than AlexNet’s architecture itself.
 Indeed, the AlexNet architecture is strikingly similar to the 1998’s LeNet-5 architecture, except of course that it is much larger and deeper1.

 While academic research often focuses on large clean labeled datasets like ImageNet, most data available for real-world applications is incredibly messy, and labels are extremely scarce.
 The problem is even worst for particularly niche applications or unique domains and languages.

 Should we spend more effort to label existing data then?
 That has been the go-to solution so far, and an entire labeling industry is getting established to answer this need.
 However, deep learning has an insatiable appetite for labeled data.
 You can quickly need in the order of millions of labeled examples for your model to generalize effectively!
 Moreover, labeling data can be extremely costly and time-consuming.
 For many concrete use cases, this is not a practical solution.